NREL/EnergyPlus/design/FY2021/NFP-Spaces.md

  * *Surfaces may reference a Space Name (optional)*
  * *Two space geometry options:*
    * Floor surface(s): Area based on floor surface(s) attached to the Space
-   * FullGeometry: Define the Space with surfaces on all sides.
+   * Full geometry: Define the Space with surfaces on all sides.
  * *New SpaceList object* (equivalent to ZoneList, but for Spaces).

 ### Iternal Gains and HVAC